 Contacting for Assistance

-For any issues related to your money or your bank account, your bank should always be your primary point of contact.
+For any concerns related to your money or your bank account, your bank should always be your primary point of contact.
 They are authorized to investigate transaction statuses.
 Their customer service number is typically available on their website or your passbook.

 Required Information for Support